Molybdenum ditelluride

 Molybdenum(IV) telluride, molybdenum ditelluride or just molybdenum telluride is an inorganic compound with formula MoTe_{2}.
 It is a semiconductor, and can fluoresce.
 It is one of the transition metal dichalcogenides.
 As a semiconductor the band gap lies in the infrared region.
-It is a potential use as a semiconductor in electronics or an infrared detector.
+It has potential use as a semiconductor in electronics or an infrared detector.
 MoTe_{2} is black.
 Although sometimes described as Mo^{4+}, 2Te^{2-}, it is not ionic but highly covalent.

 Preparation

 MoTe_{2} can be prepared by heating the correct ratio of the elements together at 1100 °C in a vacuum.
 Another method is via vapour deposition, where molybdenum and tellurium are volatilised in bromine gas and then deposited.
 Using bromine results in forming an n-type semiconductor, whereas using tellurium only results in a p-type semiconductor.

 The amount of tellurium in molybdenum ditelluride can vary from 1.97 to 2.
 Excess tellurium deposited during this process can be dissolved off with sulfuric acid.

 It can crystallise in two dimensional sheets which can be thinned down to monolayers that are flexible and almost transparent.

 By annealing molybdenum film in a tellurium vapour at 850 to 870 K for several hours, a thin layer of MoTe_{2} is formed.

 An amorphous form can be produced by sonochemically reacting molybdenum hexacarbonyl with tellurium dissolved in decalin.

 Molybdenum ditelluride can be formed by electrodeposition from a solution of molybdic acid (H_{2}MoO_{4}) and tellurium dioxide (TeO_{2}).
 The product can be electroplated on stainless steel or indium tin oxide.

 Tellurization of thin Mo film at 650 °C by chemical vapor deposition (CVD) leads to the hexagonal, semiconducting α-form (2H-MoTe_{2}) while using MoO_{3} film produces the monoclinic, semimetallic β-form (1T'-MoTe_{2}) at the same temperature of 650 °C.